 (2) For the purpose of determining whether a person is incapable the Board may obtain and have regard to such medical or other evidence as it considers appropriate.

-243. Interest if payment delayed
+243. Late payments, interest on

 If a benefit is not paid on the day on which it becomes payable, interest accrues on the benefit —